2025-2026 Sem I

 Friday.

-7. Chain Replication.
+7. (OSDI 2004) Chain Replication.
 Replicated state machines.
-Write TLA+ specs for single server key-value store and a chain replicated key-value store.
+Write TLA+ specs for a single server key-value store and a chain replicated key-value store.
 Take home Quiz 1.

 10 Aug.